tornede/py_experimenter/docs/source/usage/execution.rst

 Close SSH Tunnel
 ----------------

-If an SSH tunnel was opened during the creation of the ``PyExperimenter``, it has to be closed manually by calling
+If an SSH tunnel was opened during the creation of the ``PyExperimenter``, it has to be closed manually by calling the following method:

 .. code-block:: python